linux-audit/audit-userspace/README.md

 aureport -t
 ```

 Sometimes aureport provides too much information.
-You might want files summarized by accessed by a specific user.
+You might want a summary of files accessed by a specific user.
 In this case, you can combine ausearch and aureport to get the information you need.
 The main trick to remember is that the output of ausearch has to be in the "raw" format.
 For example:

 ```
 Summary of files accessed by uid 1000